bogreudell/orseund-iris/README.md

 - [ ] Research and consultation for Shopify custom fields
 - [ ] Research and consultation "Back in stock" sign-up feature
 - [ ] Resolve media queries for product CTAs

+## Deferred

+- [ ] Install code compiler (time-permitting)
+- [ ] Divide CSS into template-specific stylesheets: we'll be doing this as we go, transitioning from the style.liquid.css to the stylus templates